boazsegev/iodine/README.md

 * Message delivery requires a match for both the channel name (or pattern) and the numerical filter (if none provided, zero is used).

-Redis Support Limitations:
+Redis Support Notes:

-* Redis support **has yet to be implemented** in the Iodine `0.8.x` versions.

-  Note: It is possible that it won't make it into the final release, as Redis is less OpenSource than it was and I just don't have the desire to code for something I stopped using... but I would welcome a PR implementing this in the [facil.io C STL repo](https://github.com/facil-io/cstl).

 * Iodine's Redis client does *not* support multiple databases.
 This is both because [database scoping is ignored by Redis during pub/sub](https://redis.io/topics/pubsub#database-amp-scoping) and because [Redis Cluster doesn't support multiple databases](https://redis.io/topics/cluster-spec).
 This indicated that multiple database support just isn't worth the extra effort and performance hit.

-* The iodine Redis client will use two Redis connections for each process cluster (a single publishing connection and a single subscription connection), minimizing the Redis load and network bandwidth.
+* The iodine Redis client uses two Redis connections per process (a publishing connection and a subscription connection), minimizing the Redis load and network bandwidth.

-* Connections will be automatically re-established if timeouts or errors occur.
+* Connections are automatically re-established if timeouts or errors occur.

+* The Redis engine supports authentication via URL (e.g., `redis://user:password@host:port`).

 ## Hot Restart / Hot Deployments